thespan/neal/docs/_pages/_theme-options/_theme-customizer.md

 # Theme Customizer

-Minnosh offers you the option of customizing many areas easily with WordPress Customizer Panel.
+Neal offers you the option of customizing many areas easily with WordPress Customizer Panel.
 You can access the theme customizer by going to Appearance > Customize

 The Customizer panel structure: